 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Radiation therapy is not often used after mastectomy for women with stage I or II breast cancer.
-However, it is recommended for women with four or more positive lymph nodes to improve survival .
-Radiation therapy should also be considered for women with :
+Introduction: Radiation therapy isn't often used after mastectomy for women with early stage breast cancer.
+However, it’s recommended for women with 4 or more positive lymph nodes to improve overall survival .

 Learn about the strengths and weaknesses of different types of studies.

 Study selection criteria: Randomized clinical trials with at least 1,000 participants and 10 or more years of follow-up and meta-analyses.

 Study Population(number of participants)

 Randomized clinical trials

 1,708 premenopausal women

 4 or more

 1 or more